SimonDeplat/SuperCollider-Semantic-Versioning/README.md

 	- Containing **Classes/Versions.sc** which defines the `Version` class.

+	- Containing **HelpSource/Classes/Version.schelp**, the associated documentation.

 ## TODO

-- write the user API into SC Help system, to document the utilisation as clearly as possible.
+- write the user API if needed, although the class usage seems self-explanatory.
+- write code examples inside the schelp file, although the class usage seems self-explanatory.
-- collectively decide how to deal with pre-release strong comparisons.
+- collectively decide how to deal with pre-release string comparisons.
 - implement an automatic testing procedure if needed.
 Methods have been tested manually so far.
+- a native english speaker should correct the documentation file.

 ## Licence